-In the coming month, you may notice that orange and black aren’t the only colors you see trending everywhere.
+In October, you may notice that orange and black aren’t the only colors you see trending everywhere.
 You’ll likely see pink take over, too, and for a good reason: October is Breast Cancer Awareness Month in the United States.
 This month, the color pink becomes more than just a girly shade.
 In October, pink is tough.
 It is strong.
 It works to honor survivors and raise awareness for a disease that has taken so much from so many people.
 In honor of Breast Cancer Awareness Month, SPIbelt has partnered with the Breast Cancer Resource Center, an Austin nonprofit staffed by breast cancer survivors that provides guidance, education, and assistance to thousands of women whose lives have been disrupted by breast cancer.
 Together, we’ve created the pink ribbon SPIbelt— $1 from each belt purchased will go towards helping the brave women fighting this terrible disease.

 Breast cancer is the second most common form of Cancer in American women—so common, in fact, that one in eight women will be diagnosed in their lifetime.
 Keep reading to learn about how to assess your risk and help lower your chances of receiving a breast cancer diagnosis.